rOtring Core model line writeup

 I did manage to grab a collector’s image that shows all of the rollerball colorways, except for Rubidium:

-Anyway, rOtring had produced a prolific amount of inventory that didn’t sell, so caches of them would get offloaded to various buyers who’d then in turn sell them at a nice discount online.
-I picked up the matching Technor ballpoint and mechanical pencil around that time (like $6~$9 a piece).
+Across the period of the core, rOtring had produced a prolific amount of inventory that didn’t sell as well as expected, so years later caches of them would get offloaded to various buyers who’d then in turn sell them at a nice discount online.
+I picked up the matching Tecnor ballpoint and mechanical pencil around that time (like $6~$9 a piece).
 I was aware of a few other colorways, but hadn’t really explored the Core line.
 Frankly, they’re not exceptional writing instruments–more of a curiosity for their “weird” or “unconventional” designs.

-Well, kind of bizarre to think that it has been a quarter of a century since the Core came out!
+Well, kind of bizarre to think that it has been a quarter of a century since the core came out!
 Time flies.
 So, that does make them a novelty collectible now.
 I hadn’t set out to collect this line… it just sort of happened by random chance.
 And I don’t have everything, clearly.
 I don’t know if I’ll ever end up getting every single colorway, as the “clutter effect” bothers me.
 I’m not enamored by all of the colorways anyway.
-Tanacor, Titanium and Rexor are kind of boring to me (very similar to each other), and Rubidium is a very weird one–the only bright color metallic body pen, but then the ballpoint/mechanical pencil don’t use that bright color for the body.
+Tanacor, Titanium and Rexor are kind of boring to me (very similar to each other), and Rubidium is a rather strange one–the only bright colored metallic body pen, but then the ballpoint doesn’t use that bright color for the body.
 It looks almost like they took the Eternium and then coated the rear plunger in black (instead of silver, which appears for all the rest).

-Anyway… onto the overall experience of this series.
+Anyway… onto the overall experience of this core series.
 I don’t think I’ve seen a more peculiar range of design decisions.
 Just look at that fountain pen with its offset grip.
 It actually is remarkably ergonomic as the nib tip ends up acting like a direct extension of your finger tip–as if you’re pointing with your finger the exact spot where the nib lays down the line.
-Sadly, the rest of the pen is rather comical, with it’s immensely oversized cap. rOtring designed it purposefully to be posted… but when you do that, the pen is very back-heavy.
+Sadly, the rest of the pen is almost comical, with it’s immensely oversized cap. rOtring designed it purposefully to be posted (there’s a detent)… but when you do that the pen is quite back-heavy.
+It does take some getting used to.

 The pencil is a clutch forward design.
 No pipe.
-The mechanism works fine, though there is a bit of rattle, and lead advancement is way too generous, having 2 examples to compare.
+The mechanism works fine, though there is a bit of rattle, and lead advancement is very generous, having owned 2 examples to compare.
 The body shape is so steeply tapered, with a flared grip.
-It’s weird.
-But fun.
-And then there’s that huge clip.
+It’s strange.
+But I must say, also fun.
+And then there’s that huge sturdy clip.
 The contour of the body is filled with ridges and bumps.
-It makes me think of something a Klingon would write with.
-And yeah, it’s not a long writing session pencil.
-The real butt of the joke is the eraser.
-You have this ENORMOUS girth at the back of the pencil, and inside the shaft is actually a fairly modest eraser.
-It’s workable except that the plastic frame is a failure.
+It makes me think of something a Klingon would write with (“K’plah!”).
+And yes, I’d say that it’s not a long writing session pencil.
+The butt of the joke is the eraser.
+You have this ENORMOUS girth at the back of the pencil, and inside the shaft is actually a fairly modestly sized eraser.
+It’s workable except that the plastic frame is a design failure.
 There’s a set of plastic prongs that tighten around the eraser at the extension you want, but it just doesn’t hold.
-Also, the material ossifies over time (mine is like a stick of wood).
-That’s probably the iconic “joke” of the whole pencil design.
+Maybe since the eraser ossified over time, it shrank?
+It almost looks like there could be a fastener ring for the holding prong.

 The ballpoint is OK.
-Probably the most usable of the bunch, despite the tip wobble (there’s a little too much gap around the refill tip).
-A little kapton tape wrapped on the refill can help eliminate that, though.
-The rollerball is just so oddly balanced with the cap posted… and that really big cap doesn’t make it pocket friendly.
-Still, a definite conversation piece.
+Probably the most usable of the bunch, all things considered.
+The rollerball is a bit oddly balanced with the cap posted… but you could use it without posting.
+And that really big cap doesn’t make it pocket friendly.
+Still, it’s a definite conversation piece.
 “My pen comes with ridges.
 Just like a Klingon!”

 One last thing – the lead size isn’t noted anywhere on the body.
 They only came in 0.7 mm.
 And it was probably a cost saving measure, as the BP and MP use the exact same body, cap, and nose cone.

 rOtring went to town on themes.
 I think there were 9 of them altogether.
 Most of the names were based on an “ism” suffix.
-Balium, Lysium, Coridium, Rubidium, Eternium, Titanium… then Technor, Tanakor… and Rexor.
+Balium, Lysium, Coridium, Rubidium, Eternium, Titanium… then Tecnor, Tanakor… and Rexor.
 As part of the design theme, rOtring reduced those names to 3 letter codes that appear on the pen bodies.
-So Technor is TCN, Balium is BAL, Lysium is LSM, Coridium is CRD, Tanakor is TNK, Titanium is TTN, Rexor is REX, Rubidium is RBD, and oddly Eternium is TRN (I’d have thought ETN).
+So Tecnor is TCN, Balium is BAL, Lysium is LSM, Coridium is CRD, Tanakor is TNK, Titanium is TTN, Rexor is REX, Rubidium is RBD, and oddly Eternium is TRN (I’d have thought ETN).
 Those initials appear on the cap and on the body, and on the plunger.
-Each model has it’s own symbols and line graphics as well.
+Each model has it’s own unique symbol and line graphics as well.

 You would think that this really wacky and quirky writing instrument line would have at least one or more devotees who collected the whole lot… but I’ve yet to stumble across a gallery showing off such a collection.
 I have to believe someone out there has all of them and may one day post about them online.